-The architectural heritage of Mumbai is quiet synonyms with its famous street food ‘Bombay Bhel’.
-Like ‘bhel’- an impromptu mixture and layering of varied flavours and tastes; architecture here is a varied mixture of architectural styles.
+The architectural heritage of Mumbai is quite synonyms with its famous street food ‘Bombay Bhel’.
+Like ‘bhel’- an impromptu mixture and layering of varied flavours and tastes; the architecture of Mumbai is a varied mixture of architectural styles.

 Mumbai or more fondly known as ‘Bombay’ is known to have a rich architectural heritage with a lot of historical precincts and structures.
 People from all walks of their lives have adapted to the fast pace of this city and co-exist, rendering a varied and distinct cultural fabric to the city.
 With business always booming, the city became home to a lot of communities who brought along their authentic food, culture, language to the city with them; and with all these, also came the architectural heritage of Mumbai with its varied range of architectural styles.
 Here’s a detailed guide of some of these structures of historical significance.

 Chhatrapati Shivaji Maharaj Terminus | Architecture of Mumbai